 The three ingredients marked in red above are the ones that are cause for concern.

 The ingredient with the biggest risk in Castile soap is fragrance.
-It is identified as a high hazard (8 on a scale of 10) by EWG.
+It has as a high hazard (8 on a scale of 10) by EWG.
 Castile soap or any personal care product that contains it has these health risks:

 The word “fragrance” or “parfum” on the product label represents an undisclosed mixture of various scent chemicals and ingredients used as fragrance dispersants such as diethyl phthalate.
-Fragrance mixes have been associated with allergies, dermatitis, respiratory distress and potential effects on the reproductive system (2).
+Fragrance mixes have been associated with allergies, dermatitis, respiratory distress and potential effects on the reproductive system.
+(3)

 The savvy consumer can find dozens of uses for Castile soap around the home.
 The top 10 most popular uses include:

-- Bathing (including washing hands – MUCH healthier and greener option than anti-bacterial soaps!)
+- Bathing (including washing hands – MUCH healthier and greener option than probiotic-stripping anti-bacterial soaps!)

 - Brushing teeth and gums